NandeeshaHK/MovieTooz/README.md

     - Click the **Run** button (green play triangle) or press `Shift + F10`.
     - The compiled APK will be installed and launched on the device.

+## Installing Built APK

+If you have a built release APK (e.g., `app-release.apk`) and encounter issues installing it using the native Android installer:

+1.  **Download Split APKs Installer (SAI)**: Install the SAI-Split APKs Installer app from the Google Play Store on your Android device.
+2.  **Open SAI**: Launch the application.
+3.  **Install APK**:
+    - Tap on "Install APKs".
+    - Select "System file picker" (or your preferred file manager).
+    - Navigate to and select the `app-release.apk` file.
+    - Follow the on-screen prompts to complete the installation.

+This method is particularly useful if the native installer fails with generic errors.

 ## Assumptions and Dependencies

 ### Assumptions